 Promoting global monetary and financial stability through international cooperation

-The BIS promotes international cooperation among monetary authorities and financial supervisory officials through its meetings programmes and through the Basel Process - hosting international committees and standard-setting bodies and facilitating their interaction in an efficient and cost-effective way.
+The BIS promotes international cooperation among monetary authorities and financial supervisory officials through its meetings programmes and through the Basel Process - hosting and supporting international committees and standard-setting bodies and facilitating their interaction.

 The BIS banking function provides prime counterparty, agent and trustee services appropriate to the BIS mission.

 Through its Financial Stability Institute (FSI), the BIS helps to foster a sound understanding of supervisory standards and practices globally and to assist in their implementation.
 The FSI helps to promote cross-sectoral and cross-border supervisory cooperation by facilitating policy discussions and the sharing of supervisory practices and experiences.

 Cooperation with regional central bank groupings also helps to make information about BIS activities more widely known.
 This cooperation takes the form of participation in meetings by regional central bank groups and the organisation of ad hoc joint meetings or workshops.